2015 New England Patriots season: Week 16: at New York Jets

 This game is well known for the controversial coin toss to begin overtime.
 During the toss, New England would win the toss after choosing heads.
 However, they would choose to kick off to the Jets instead of receiving the ball.
 Captain Matthew Slater would shortly after get confused, and asked if the Patriots, because they won the toss, could also elect which way to kick.
-Clete Blakeman, the referee of the game, responded by saying that New England had elected to kick.
-The Jets would get the ball first, and the coin flip gaffe would bite the Patriots, as the Jets won after scoring first on their first possession.
+Clete Blakeman, the referee of the game, responded by saying that, because the Patriots had elected to kick, they couldn't get a second choice on what to do with the ball or which way they wanted to kick.
+As a result of this, the Jets got the ball first and never gave it up, winning after scoring first on their first possession with a touchdown pass from Ryan Fitzpatrick to Eric Decker.

-With the bitter loss, the Patriots fell to 12–3.
-Note: This would be New England's last loss to the Jets until 2023.
+With the loss, the Patriots fell to 12–3.
+This would be New England's last loss to the Jets until 2023 and their last road loss to New York until 2024.
+This would mark Tom Brady's final loss to the Jets in his career.